Home > American Destinations > Mexico > Cenotes Near Cancun: Swimming in Natural Sinkholes & Water Holes

 Cenote Saamal

-Be careful walking down the steps.
-It is quite slippery, and the steps are fairly steep.
-Make sure you hold onto the handrail and yield to people near the turns.
+Be careful walking down the steps, as they are steep and slippery.
+Hold onto the handrail and yield to people at the turns.

 Cenote Saamal